ackerleytng/ssb-webtask/README.md

 # SsbFriendBot

-A friendly bot that helps you with things to do with the Singapore Savings Bond.
+A friendly bot that helps you with the Singapore Savings Bond.

 ## Setup